tomeddie/tomeddie/README.md

 ## Currently

-I'm currently working at [AppFolio](https://www.appfolio.com/) in Ruby/Rails and React/Typescript
+I'm currently engineering at [AppFolio](https://www.appfolio.com/) in Ruby/Rails and React/Typescript, and building the future of Property Management software.
+I enjoy Domain Driven Design, micro-services, AWS environments, K8s, and those a-ha moments when creating new things.

 ## Knowledge areas